-Do you want planters, stairs or other design features?
+Do you want planters, stairs or other creative features?

 Once you have your wish list, you can determine if, where and how you will build it.

-Sketch out the position of the walls on a scaled diagram taking the necessary measurements as needed.
+Sketch out the position of the installation on a scaled diagram taking the necessary measurements as needed.
 Make sure to mark their locations and any other design features.
 Also look at retaining wall costs, factoring blocks, end blocks, corners and caps, drainage, base, backfill and steps.
 Also check to see if you need to do any cutting and how that will be done.

-Indicate the position of all structures, trees and landscape features.
+Indicate the position of all wall structures, trees and landscape features.

-This plan is your initial blueprint for the wall.
+This plan is your initial blueprint for the retaining wall.

-Check your local building codes.
-An approved wall design may be needed to get a building permit to build walls above a certain height.
+Check your local Nanaimo building codes.
+An approved design may be needed to get a building permit to build walls above a certain height.

-Buried lines are not only dangerous, but may also prevent you from building the wall where you want.
+Buried lines are not only dangerous, but may also prevent you from building where you want.

-when planning your project make sure you can access the site with construction equipment and materials
+when planning your retaining wall project make sure you can access the site with construction equipment and materials

-For sites with restricted access plan out where you will stage and store your block, wall rock and other materials.
-If building on a hill or a slope the placement of your wall will determine how much soil will need to be removed or brought on to the site.
+For sites with restricted access plan out where you will stage and store materials.
+If building on a hill or a slope the placement of your retaining project will determine how much soil will need to be removed or brought on to the site.

 Before beginning construction, determine the type of soil you will be building on.